KevinDahlberg/marketplace-app/blog.md

 MarketItem class is created.
 I need to be able to pass an array (when I create the instance of it, it will be INVENTORY) into it.
 So just like player1, market1 will be an instance of a Market Item.

+stuff to think about:
+- I need to get the initial price figured out and displayed (i think it would be cool for it to be a random number between the swing)
+- I need to get the price on each item to swing on the interval.
+- I need to create all of my new item objects in the factory and push them to the array.

+** Break for Supper at 10:55 **